DC Motor Robot Control

 # Forward Movement

-Let's start with the simplest possible motor control - using digitalWrite()
+Let's start with the simplest possible motor control - using digitalWrite() and analogWrite() directly.

 Exercise